terraform-aws-modules/terraform-aws-atlantis/README.md

 ## Notes

 1. AWS Route53 zone is not created by this module, so zone specified as a value in `route53_zone_name` should be created before using this module.
+Check documentation for [aws_route53_zone](https://www.terraform.io/docs/providers/aws/r/route53_zone.html).

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->